Introduction (for those new to this website):

 - Hevea Brand Glass Baby Bottles

-- Pura Kiki stainless steel insulated bottles [solid Lead sealing blob (aka sealing “dot”) concealed under a cap, which several parents have reported – and photographed – as having separated, following their baby’s dropping or throwing of the bottle]
+- Pura Kiki stainless steel insulated bottles (solid Lead sealing blob [aka sealing “dot”] concealed under a cap, which several parents have reported — and photographed — as having separated, following their baby dropping or throwing the bottle)

 Section #7) Lead Safe Mama, LLC’s Requests for Action by the CPSC:

-- We request that the CPSC initiate a recall for all products listed above (including specifically issuing recalls for the Hevea, Green Sprouts, Pura Kiki and Jervis & George products – which all have “recently-discontinued” models that the manufacturers have since claimed “have been replaced with Lead-free alternatives” — a huge problem, in that they never recalled the Leaded versions, and thousands of families still have the Leaded versions of the products in current use in their homes – across The United States.)
+- We request that the CPSC initiate a recall for all products listed above.
+(This includes specifically issuing recalls for the Hevea, Green Sprouts, Pura Kiki, and Jervis & George products — all of which have “recently-discontinued” models that the manufacturers have since claimed to “have been replaced with Lead-free alternatives.”
+This creates a huge problem, in that they never recalled the Leaded versions and thousands of families still have the Leaded versions of the products in current use in their homes – across The United States.)

-- We request that if the CPSC does publish anything related to this (including a press release or article with follow up findings), that you please credit Lead Safe Mama, LLC [www.LeadSafeMama.com] – as the source of these initial findings.
-[We are a woman-owned small business based in Portland, Oregon with a unique community-based collaborative business model.]
-Consumer goods inquiries (like the testing of this group of baby bottles) are undertaken at the direction of and with the help and support of Lead Safe Mama, LLC readers [readership made up largely of parents of Lead-poisoned and Lead-exposed children around the world].
+- We request that if the CPSC does publish anything related to this (including a press release or article with follow-up findings), please credit Lead Safe Mama, LLC — www.LeadSafeMama.com — as the source of these initial findings.
+(We are a woman-owned small business based in Portland, Oregon with a unique community-based collaborative business model.)
+Consumer goods inquiries (like the testing of this group of baby bottles) are undertaken at the direction of and with the help and support of Lead Safe Mama, LLC readers (a readership made up largely of parents of Lead-poisoned and Lead-exposed children around the world).

 Thank you for reading.
 Please contact me with any questions.
 I have sample examples of each of these bottles in storage if any agency or organization is interested in doing additional testing to confirm the test results for the bottles in question.